A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Recommendations about frameworks/algorithms selection

-Regardless of the studied frameworks, PPO's and A2C's algorithms have shown good performance when applying on the game testing problem.
-The PPO algorithm has shown slightly better performance as it has detected 1 to 2 more bugs than the A2C algorithms when used to detect bugs in the Block Maze game.
-Nevertheless PPO algorithm from Stable-baselines frameworks has detected 2 more bugs than PPO algorithm from Tensorforce.
-Regarding the studied test case prioritization problem, Pairwise-A2C-SB yields to the best performance.
+Regardless of the studied frameworks, PPO’s and A2C’s algorithms have shown good performance when applied on the game testing problem.
+The PPO has shown slightly better performance as it has detected 1 to 2 more bugs than the A2C when used to detect bugs in the Block Maze game.
+Regarding the studied test case prioritization problem, Pairwise-A2C-SB yields the best performance.
+The implementations of PPO and A2C algorithms show good performance on discrete action space.

-Regarding the game testing problem, the DQN algorithm among all the studied frameworks has poor performance when detecting bugs.
-It shows that DQN has a poor exploration capability.
-For the test case prioritization problem, Table \ref{tab:Welch ANOVA and Games-Howell post-hoc tests regarding the ranking model} shows that for the pairwise configuration and some enriched datasets DQN's performance is close to the A2C algorithm.
-It shows that DQN has a good ranking capability.
-The DQN algorithm computes the Q-values of each state-action pair in order to predict the next action to take.
-It is suitable for the pairwise ranking model as its action space is discrete ($0$ or $1$), half the size of the action space of the game testing problem ($0$, $1$, $2$ or $4$).
+The studied problems have been implemented using both kinds of reward distribution (see Table \ref{tab:General characteristics of the studied RL environments}).
+In the game testing problem, the agent is positively rewarded only when it reaches the goal otherwise it is rewarded with small negative values.
+The results have shown that this kind of reward does not incentivize the agent to reach the goal regardless of the DRL implementation applied.
+In the test case prioritization problem, the agent is positively rewarded with small values even when it fails to rank test cases.
+Some DRL configurations have performed very well in terms of APFD or NRPA, close to the optimal value.

+To showcase the difference between employing a simple DRL algorithm from the two frameworks, we performed some additional analysis of the hyperparameters offered by Stable-baselines and Tensorforce regarding the DQN algorithm and conducted some experiments.
+Here are our findings: \begin{itemize} \item Stable-baselines3 provides a total of \textbf{25 hyperparameters} while Tensorforce provides \textbf{22 hyperparameters}. \item Table \ref{tab:DQN algorithm hyperparameters: differences between Stable-Baselines3 and Tensorforce} describes for Stable-baselines3 and Tensorforce, the hyperparameters that differ from each other.